Nyco/Lean-Storytelling/README.md

-# TopSol-Playbook: Lean/Agile Story Telling

-**Story telling**, from A to Z, *for product people and entrepreneur mindset*
+# Lean Storytelling

+**Lean storytelling**: pitch and share your business idea in one minute

 [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg)](http://creativecommons.org/licenses/by-sa/4.0/)

-What the TopSol Playbook is:
+What Lean Storytelling is:

-* Technique to tell stories easily, using common good practices
+* Technique to tell stories easily, using common good practices, to be understood by your audience

 More:

-* It is a basic set of recipes, that is quite easy to read and understand, but difficult to master
+* It is a basic set of recipes to help shape a story
+* It is quite easy to read and understand, but difficult to master
-* Fit for a product/feature development, not to be a succesful Hollywood screenwriter, or awarded novelist
+* Fit for a products and features development, not to be a succesful Hollywood screenwriter or awarded novelist
-* Usable from early stage to delivery: empathy, problem discovery, ideation, specs, development, test, deployment, communciation, sales, advertising, explainer videos, documentation
+* Usable from early stage to delivery: empathy, problem discovery, ideation, specs, development, test, deployment, communication, sales, advertising, explainer videos, documentation
 * Keep everyone in sync and aligned across different teams, remove some of the natural friction
 * People will understand the "why", the goal, the guiding light
 * Inspired by Lean Canvas, Monomyth, and The Golden Circle